brendenhoffman/dotfiles/README.md

 + zsh
 + Xresources (Carry-over from old X11 config.
 Useful with colors scripts)

 Some scripts are also included.
-Note ~/.local/scripts is for misc and unused scripts, and ~/.local/bin is in my $PATH. scripts from the scripts folder can be moved to the bin folder if you please.
+Note .local/scripts is for misc and unused scripts, and .local/bin is in my $PATH. scripts from the scripts folder can be moved to the bin folder if you please.
+Check out my plugins in .local/share.

-Borrowed scripts and plugins are property of their developers.
-There are some hard linked plugins in .local/share such as: [fzf-tab](https://github.com/Aloxaf/fzf-tab), [powerlevel10k](https://github.com/romkatv/powerlevel10k), [ale](https://github.com/dense-analysis/ale), [nvim-ghost](https://github.com/subnut/nvim-ghost.nvim), [syntastic](https://github.com/vim-syntastic/syntastic), [vim-airline](https://github.com/vim-airline/vim-airline), [vim-slime](https://github.com/jpalardy/vim-slime), and [vimwiki](https://github.com/vimwiki/vimwiki).
-At a later date these will probably be sourced from the aur.

 ## If you like this rice...